 In the second group; conversion is made considering the ratings in the dataset.
 Consecutively, thresholds are defined for each user and each item separately so the conversions are made separately as well.
 Besides, threshold value is assigned to overall mean of the ratings and conversion is made with that threshold for all ratings.
 For User Mean Method (UM), ratings of each user are collected and mean value of each user is calculated.
 This mean value is a threshold and each user has a different threshold value in this method.
-For Item Mean Method (IM), ratings of each item is also calculated.
+For Item Mean Method (IM), ratings of each item are collected and mean value of each item is also calculated.
 Each item has a different threshold value in IM.
 For Overall Mean Method (OM), mean value is calculated by using all ratings.